-Some hip hop artists are enjoying the luxury of using free beats in their recordings.
-Trinidad James said that his hit song was made by using a free beat.
-But, this can cause you a heap of trouble in the future if you haven’t taken proper precautions.
+Many rap artists download free hip hop beats.
+Trinidad James said that his hit song was made by using one he got without paying.
+But this can cause you a heap of trouble in the future if you haven’t taken proper precautions.
 I touched on a similar topic in an earlier article.
 Here are 3 things you want to put on your checklist

 1. Don’t make assumptions

-If you didn’t get the beat directly from the producer’s website or from the producer himself, that beat is not free for you to use.
+If you didn’t get the instrumental directly from the music producer’s website or from the producer himself, that beat is not free for you to use.

 2. Free doesn’t always mean free

-If the beat comes from a website, read the policy or terms of agreement.
-The creator of the beat is always the default copyright owner of that beat.
+If the instrumental comes from a website, read the policy or terms of agreement.
+The creator or beatmaker is always the default copyright owner of it.
 Just because you didn’t have to pay an Read the rest of this entry »

 Now more than ever, an artists’ live performance is becoming the most important part of sustaining a career in music.
 Touring and performing are becoming the most largest sources of income for artists.
 But too many artists neglect this part of the game.
 No time is spent planning the flow of the show.

 This is the time for artists to make believers out of the non-believers.
 Some rappers act like their just performing for themselves; no interaction with the audience, bad delivery, and no eye contact.